hues-platform/energy-hub-model-generator-aimms/README.md

 6. a file titled "installed_network_technologies.csv" containing a description of network technologies already installed at the site.
 7. a file titled "network_data.csv" containing a description of the network structure.

 Each of these files must be formatted in a specific way, with specific properties defined on each row.
-See [INPUT_FILE_SPECIFICATION] for further details.
+See the [INPUT_FILE_SPECIFICATION](INPUT_FILE_SPECIFICATION.md) for further details.

 For an example of how to structure and format the case study files, see experiments/generic_energy_hub_basic/case_data.